Feeding plan and ongoing nutrition advice

-If at a later stage you would like the original feeding plan updated, cost is $70 per feeding plan for a simple update.
+If at a later stage you would like the original feeding plan updated, cost is from $110 per feeding plan for a simple update.
 For example, if you move to a new property or you would like to update the mineral mix recipe with your new load of hay.
 If other changes are required, the cost reflects the amount of time needed.

 How to get started?

-Email email@example.com and I’ll send you payment options.
+Email email@example.com and I’ll send you payment instructions.
 After payment is sorted, I’ll send you a questionnnaire to collect details about your horse or horses and current feeding regime plus the pasture testing guide and/or hay testing guide, whichever is appropriate.

 Any questions are welcome.